The Road to Hell

 Status and appearances matter to humans, but they seem to matter most to people in the middle, those neither too rich nor too poor to care.
 And because they drive discretionary spending, both public and private, middle-class attitudes can shape the character of a whole nation.

 Previous generations of Australians wore egalitarianism like a badge of national pride.
 While in practice some had more than others, and prejudice of all kinds was rife, it was a habit to cheer for the underdog, and general prosperity carried a felt obligation to give the less fortunate a leg-up.
 That changed with Howard.
-In this he resembles his British precursor Margaret Thatcher, whose early life had imbued her with a moral imperative for self-reliance[19].
+In this he resembled his British precursor Margaret Thatcher, whose early life had imbued her with a moral imperative for self-reliance[19].

 If you were a public servant or trade unionist, neither Thatcher nor Howard wanted you to feel relaxed and comfortable at all.
 They wanted you to find something else to do; to remove your ‘red tape’ and employment demands from the businesses they granted pride of place.
 If you were unemployed, incapacitated, or otherwise disadvantaged, they wanted you to get on your feet and stop burdening those who were successful.